A conserved thermo-mechanic invariant in extended fluid description of collisionless plasmas: Physical Model

 and anisotropy induced difference between the perpendicular and parallel sound speeds:

-It is important to note that both $C_{\rm F}^2$ and $C_{\Delta}^2$ can take a positive or negative values, depending on the microscopic stability conditions, such as the presence of the firehose instability\cite{Uchava20,Longmire56,Chandra58,Parker58}, or the nature of plasma anisotropy (e.g., when $\alpha <1$).
+It is important to note that both $\beta_{\rm F}$ and $\beta_{\Delta}$ may take either positive or negative values, depending on the underlying microscopic stability conditions, such as the presence of the firehose instability (see Refs.~\cite{Uchava20,Longmire56,Chandra58,Parker58,Schekochihin05,Kunz14}) or the nature of the plasma anisotropy (e.g., when $\alpha<1$).